tylerharter/cs301-projects/fall19/lab-p5/README.md

 where the data returned by the function call is coming from):

 1. `project.get_name(0)`
-2. `project.get_year(0)`
+2. `project.get_name(1)`
 3. `project.get_mph(0)`
 4. `project.get_deaths(0)`
 5. `project.get_damage(0)`
 6. `project.get_damage(1)`
 7. `project.get_name(project.count())`

-For 6, note that the damage amount ends with "B".
+For 5 and 6, note that the damage amount ends with "M" and "B" respectively.
 In this dataset, "K" represents one thousand, "M" represents one million, and "B" represents one billion.
 Write a function that takes a string, and returns True if (and only if) the parameter passed to it ends in one of these suffixes.